triestpa/Police-Analysis-Python/README.md

   </tbody>
 </table>

+Ok great, this is much easier to read.

-In the above table, we can see that non-white drivers are more likely to be arrested during a stop that was initiated due to an equipment or moving violation, but white drivers are more likely to be arrest for a traffic stop resulting from an "other" reason.
-Non-white drivers are also, to varying degrees, more likely to be tickets for each of the violations thank white drivers.
+In the above table, we can see that non-white drivers are more likely to be arrested during a stop that was initiated due to an equipment or moving violation, but white drivers are more likely to be arrested for a traffic stop resulting from an "other" reason.
+Non-white drivers are also, to varying degrees, more likely than white drivers to be given tickets for each violation.

 Let's generate a bar chart now in order to visualize this data broken down by race.
 ```python